 What we know about onsite clinics is sometimes outweighed by what we think we know.

 The combined results reveal a sizable gap between actual clinic operations and assumptions made by those who have little exposure to onsite medical care.
-Comparing expectations with reality is one way to boost understanding of onsite clinics for all employers.
+Comparing expectations with reality is one way to boost understanding for all employers.

 |I don’t have space for a clinic.||A clinic can be launched in a small office.
 Some companies have used small modular units similar to “mobile homes” to provide clinic space.|